Uncertainties in QE and RES events at LBNF due to hadronic production in FSI: Introduction

-Neutrino experiments that used lower energy neutrino beam like MiniBooNE \cite{2e} and MicroBooNE \cite{3d} are sensitive to only two types of neutrino interactions i.e. QE and RES.
-The pion production in these experiments makes up only one-third of the total neutrino nucleon interaction cross-section.
-As we move towards the higher energy neutrino beam experiments such as NOvA, MINERvA, and DUNE, the pion production increases to two-third of the total cross-section \cite{5c}.
-Thus, it is important to measure the pion production channels carefully under good and quantitative control.
-One of the most important nuclear effects that give rise to fake events are due to the final state interactions of hadrons which are produced in the reaction along with leptons \cite{jd}.
-The pions which are produced in neutrino nucleon interactions while traveling inside the nucleus, can be absorbed, can change direction, energy, charge, or even produce more pions due to various processes like elastic and charge exchange scattering with the nucleons exist in the nucleus through strong interactions.
-This leads to fake events depending on the emerging particles from the nucleus.
-Focusing on the importance of the good knowledge of pion production channels in higher energy neutrino beam experiments, we have estimated the contribution of nuclear effects (final state interaction) in resonance channels using neutrino oscillation parameters at DUNE in our work.
-Figure 1 shows the number of pions in the left panel and the number of nucleons in the right panel for RES processes for Ar (upper part) and H (lower part) target.
+In these studies, pion generation accounts for only one-third of the overall neutrino-nucleon interaction cross-section.
+The nuclear binding energy, Fermi motion, and Pauli blocking are key effects that appear mostly at neutrino energies below $\sim$ 0.5 GeV \cite{vargas}.
+The pion generation grows to two-thirds of the overall cross-section \cite{5c} as we progress towards higher energy neutrino beam experiments like NOvA, MINERvA, and DUNE.
+As a result, it is critical to thoroughly quantify the pion production routes under strict quantitative control.
+The final state interactions of hadrons, which are created in the reaction together with leptons, are one of the most important nuclear processes that cause fake events \cite{jd}.
+Due to numerous processes such as elastic and charge exchange scattering with the nucleons that exist in the nucleus through strong interactions, pions formed in neutrino-nucleon interactions can be absorbed, change direction, energy, or charge, or even make new pions.
+As a result, depending on the emerging particles from the nucleus, bogus events occur.
+In this work, we calculated the contribution of nuclear effects (final state interaction) in resonance channels using neutrino oscillation parameters at DUNE, focusing on the relevance of having a good understanding of pion generation channels in higher energy neutrino beam investigations.
+Figure \ref{fig:1} shows the number of pions in the left panel and the number of nucleons in the right panel for RES processes for Ar (upper part) and H (lower part) target.